 Lecrae talks about the affect of the war on drugs on the young men of the inner cities, the places he grew up.
 This lead to the young men seeing the only way to the ‘American dream’ to be through the thug lifestyle: drugs, alcohol and women.
 That the war on drugs pushed more drugs into the inner cities is up for discussion, but I wont be discussing it here.
 What I will discuss though are the choices made by those young men when faced with doing hard work over the easier route of selling drugs and participating in the thug lifestyle.

 My dad was born in Texas.
 After moving around some the family ended up in Southern California, in a little placed called Riverside.
 Not the best place in the world, but not horrible back in the day.
 By the time he got out of high school his dad was a drunk and his mom had died.
-He and my mom had me when they were 16 years old, and ended up having three more kids within the next few years.
-When the moved from Riverside up North he was a man with four kids and a wife making 5$ an hour in a dead end job.
+He and my mom had me when they were 16 years old and ended up having three more kids within the next few years.
+When we moved from Riverside up North he was a man with four kids and a wife making 5$ an hour in a dead end job.
 Others in his family ran with the gangsters, did drugs, drank, fought and got in trouble with the law.
 It would probably have been easier for him to go that route than to take the one he did.
 Eventually he joined the electricians union as an apprentice, became certified, worked hard and moved up in the jobs he had and now owns his own small business.
 He has a happy wife, four grateful kids and ten grandkids (with more on the way once my brother gets in gear).

 The difference between him and the other young men that Lecrae talks about is CHOICE.
 He made the choice not to follow the road the other men in his life were going down.
 He didn’t choose the easy way, but instead chose the difficult way, the one that required more work and effort on his part.
 Every man must make this choice – in fact, every PERSON must make this choice, man or woman.
-That some people choose the easier path is upon them, not someone else.
+That some people choose the easier, lazier path is upon them, not someone else.
 Yes, circumstances will have a big affect on their decision, but the fact is that no one is the blame but the individual.
 This line of thinking is a crutch that every race in the U.S. has been using for decades and it brings the country down as a whole.
 No one wants to take responsibility for their actions, its easier to blame circumstances or to blame others.
-Instead of using this speech as a platform to push people to make better choices, regardless of circumstances, it feels like Lecrae is using it to shift the blame for the bad choices of the hip-hop culture and those who follow it, on the government all the way back to the founding fathers.
-I like Lecrae, but I can get on board with that.
+Instead of using this speech as a platform to push people to make better choices, regardless of circumstances, it feels like Lecrae is using it to shift the blame for the bad choices of the hip-hop culture and those who follow it onto the government, all the way back to the founding fathers.
+I like Lecrae, but I can’t get on board with that.

 Also, he says later in the video that the culture of hip-hop conformed to society’s view of it.
 That society saw it as a culture of thugs and criminals, so the culture conformed to match the view.
 I seriously doubt this statement is true.
 Not that Lecrae is telling a lie, but if he believes it he is gravely mistaken.
 Hip-hop, like every other music ‘culture’ obeys the same rules as every other business out there: Sell the people what they want.
 When I was younger I didn’t really care much for rap or hip-hop, my family listened to oldies.
 As I got older I got into an odd mix of metal, world music (Enya, Clannad, etc.) and classical.
 After high school I stuck mostly to metal, but I never enjoyed listening to rap, mainly because the content.
 Few people can deny the catchy beats, but the content of the lyrics has, for the most part, been less than savory.
 A few years ago, however, I found both Lecrae and KJ-52, who have completely changed my stance on rap!
 They still have great music with driving beats and great rhythm, but the CONTENT is what made the difference!